The long and winding road to U.S. special counsel's Russia report

 The probe lasted nearly seven years and led to criminal charges against 14 people.
 The convictions of some prominent officials - Oliver North and John Poindexter - were overturned on appeal.
 In 1992, Republican President George H.W.
 Bush pardoned others.

-Walsh submitted his final report to a federal court in 1993, which had the power to release it publicly but was not required to do so.
-Its release was delayed after people named in the report sued to keep it suppressed.
+Walsh submitted his final report in 1993 to a federal court, which had the power to release it publicly but was not required to do so.
+Its release was delayed after people identified in the report sued to keep it suppressed.
 A federal appeals court ruled in 1994 that it should be released in the public interest.
 Walsh then unveiled it at a news conference.

 Attorney General Janet Reno in 1994 appointed Robert Fiske as a independent counsel to investigate allegations of impropriety by Democratic President Bill Clinton and first lady Hillary Clinton regarding real estate investments in the Whitewater Development Corporation.
 Fiske’s probe was expanded to include reviewing the death of Deputy White House Counsel Vince Foster, which police had ruled a suicide.